Skip to main content

 For each of our investments, we request that management/our business partners sign up to an ESG undertaking as part of the shareholders agreement.
 Whilst this has always referred to fair treatment of employees with respect to remuneration and conditions of employment, in 2017 this was enhanced to include a reference to ensuring that modern slavery does not take place within the business and its operations, including its primary supply chain.
 Our investee companies are also required to notify us immediately of any serious social incident issue.

 We have always had a zero-tolerance approach to modern slavery across our business.
-With respect to our own operations our Supplier Code of Conduct (here) clearly sets out (i) the standards our suppliers are expected to adopt in relation to managing their business operations, including their primary supply chain and (ii) the sanctions for breach of that Code.
+With respect to our own operations our Modern Slavery Policy provides guidance to help staff understand what modern slavery is, and identify areas where there is a potential risk, and provides practical tools for assessing our supply chain and mitigating risks.
+Our Supplier Code of Conduct (here), clearly sets out (i) the standards our suppliers are expected to adopt in relation to managing their business operations, including their primary supply chain and (ii) the sanctions for breach of that Code.
 With respect to our investments, the Social Impact and Human Capital section in our Responsible Investment and Sustainability Policy (here) makes specific reference to forced and child labour, supply chain risk and appropriate labour practices.

 • By continuing to raise the awareness and understanding of modern slavery and its effects, by facilitating real time training for our staff, particularly those who manage key supplier relationships.